digital-asset/daml/docs/source/json-api/index.rst

 Two subprotocols must be passed with every request, as described in `Passing token with WebSockets <#passing-token-with-websockets>`__.

-JavaScript/Node.js example demonstrating how to establish Streaming API connection.
+JavaScript/Node.js example demonstrating how to establish Streaming API connection:

 .. code-block:: javascript